 These funds are donated by tailoring a trust to benefit a charity at a specific point in time.

-Stocks are typically given and immediately converted to cash.
-These may come direct to the Foundation or be donated thru 2PC and proceeds from the sale transferred to the Foundation.
+Stocks are transferred and immediately converted to cash.
+These may come directly to the Foundation or be donated through 2PC (and the proceeds from the sale then be transferred to the Foundation).

 Property is transferred to the Second Presbyterian Church Realty Foundation, converted to cash, and transferred to the Foundation.

 The Foundation is made the owner and beneficiary of the policy.

 These funds are given following a signed agreement between the donor and the Foundation.
 The donor assents to the terms and provisions of the agreement.

 These funds are given as part of the Seed Money program designed for youth who have joined the church, through their senior year in high school.

 The following is a description of how the funds are received.
 They may be designated or undesignated.

 An individual has formally notified the Foundation that it is included in his or her will.